sxie21/model_serve_infra/README.md

     docker-compose up -d
     ```
     In this stage docker will:
-    - create a torchserve instance serving the models and logging the metrics
+    - create a torchserve instance serving the models and logging the metrics simutaneously
-    - create an nginx to handle incoming traffic and rate limiting, as well as choose torchserve instances for blue green deployment
+    - create an nginx to handle incoming traffic and perform rate limiting, as well as choose torchserve instances for blue green deployment
-    - create a node exporter for prometheus to monitor server metrics
+    - create a node exporter for prometheus to monitor server itself
     - create a prometheus instance to collect metrics
     - create a grafana instance with pre-build dashboards to visualize metrics
     - create a kafka consumer to ingest training data and calculate the statistics for model-drift detection
     - create a locust instance to perform load test of the torchserve api
-    - create a jenkins instance to orchestrate archive test and deploy for model update

 3. check if services are built:
     ```
     docker ps
     ```
-4. Once setup, a model is ready to serve at http://<localhost ip>/predict
+4. Once setup, a model is ready to serve at test environment http://localhost/test/predict
     ```
-    curl -X POST http://localhost/predict -H "Content-Type: application/json" -d '{"data": [4.0,6.0]}'
+    curl -X POST http://localhost/test/predict -H "Content-Type: application/json" -d '{"data": [4.0,6.0]}'
     ```

 6. (Optional) ssh to the server to view web UI(e.g grafana) on local PC